 Our College and the Students' Union work together to raise awareness of student academic representation and to provide training and development for elected representatives.
-The Students' Union office is located in the Park Lane Campus and they can be contacted at su.enquiries@leedscitycollege.ac.uk
+The Students' Union can be contacted on 0113 2162215 or can be found in the Student Union Area.